Coffee and Asthma: What's the Deal?

 Coffee and asthma?

-I’m from Canada — and yes, most Tim Horton’s stereotypes abounding are pretty true.
-I mean… This picture of a Zamboni going through a drive thru at Tim’s exists.
+I’m from Canada — and yes, most Tim Horton’s stereotypes abounding are pretty accurate.
+I mean… This picture of a Zamboni going through a drive-thru at Tim’s exists.

 So what’s the truth on coffee and asthma?

 The good things you’ve heard are true.
 Caffeine has been studied by several different research teams regarding its effects as a bronchodilator — that is, a substance that dilates, or widens your bronchial passages, the small tubes in your lungs that clamp up and get even narrower when you have asthma symptoms.

 A review of the current literature on caffeine’s effects on asthma — published in 2010 and reviewing seven trials involving over 75 people with mild-to-moderate asthma.
 It is noted that caffeine, found in the world's favorite morning wake-up beverage coffee, can have a “modest” positive effect on lung function for about four hours — in even small amounts.1,2

 This is important, as it can have a helpful effect on alleviating symptoms, but also in that caffeine should be avoided prior to any lung function (spirometry) tests for at least four hours to provide the most accurate results.
 However, it — so far — appears that exhaled nitric oxide tests, also known as FeNO (or “fractional exhaled nitric oxide,” a marker of inflammation in the lungs), are likely not affected by caffeine.
 This needs more research.2

 The same review also notes that studies are limited and that it is possible that with large amounts needed to control asthma symptoms, the undesirable effects of caffeine — referred to in this case as a drug — would pose an issue.2